Martin-Thibaut/ML-Project-CS/README.md

 # ML-Project-CS
-All my personal ML projects while I was in CentraleSupélec.
+All my personal ML projects as a student in CentraleSupélec.